sbidoul/runboat/README.md

 resources:

-- it sets the `runboat/init-status` annotation (`todo`, `started`, `succeeded`, `failed`) on deployments to track the outcome of the initialization jobs ;
+- it sets the `runboat/init-status` annotation (`todo`, `started`, `succeeded`, `failed`) on deployments to track the outcome of the initialization jobs;
 - it sets the deployment's `specs.replica` to 1 or 0 to start or stop it;
 - it deletes the deployment when an undeploy is requested (the actual delete occurs later due to the finalizer);